opringle/VDCNN-for-text-classification/README.md

 # VDCNN-for-text-classification
 implementing this paper in MXNet: https://arxiv.org/pdf/1606.01781.pdf

-- Do not use skip connections

 ## ToDo

-1. Convert k-max-pool to use ndarray
+- [ ] Convert k-max-pool to use ndarray
-2. train effectively on AG news dataset (overnight will take 14 hours)
+- [ ] Train effectively on AG news dataset (overnight will take 14 hours)
-3. Understand why learning takes so many more epochs in my implementation
+- [ ] Understand why learning takes so many more epochs in my implementation

 ## Insights

 ### How to treat padded data and unknown data

-- When an unknown character is encountered, we should return a vector of zeros to ensure the prediction is not effected.
+- When an unknown character is encountered, we should return a random character embedding.
-- Currently unknown chars and padded chars are treated as whitespace
+- Pad characters should have an embedding which is learned in training.

+### Representing categorical text data

+- Embedding characters makes less intuitive sense than representing them as categorical features....
+Humans don't assign meaning to the letter a.
+We just look for patterns of a's.

+### AGNews Dataset vs Finn Banking Data

+- AGNews dataset has signficantly longer utterances (average chars = 190).
+This model is best trained with s=1024.
+This is equivolent to training an image detection network on higher resolution images.
+There is more signal in the data and so the model converges easily (13 epochs).
+- Finn dataset

 ### Training compared to word-CNN model